iRashedK/HR/README.md

 The web interface uses Bootstrap 5 with language and dark mode toggles.
 Results appear in interactive cards showing roadmaps, links and prices, and can be downloaded as PDF files.

-If the configured model is unsupported, the server logs an error and the API returns an explanatory message.
-You can query `/models` to list the available models reported by OpenRouter.
+The application automatically checks the available OpenRouter models.
+If the model configured in `.env` is unavailable, it falls back to a free option such as `openai/gpt-3.5-turbo`.

 ## Usage